Sher-Chowdhury/codingbee_docs/categories/docker/docker-cli-tour.md

 docker start -a {container_id}  # -a means show all output while the container is running
 ```

-here's how to view the container that ran the worklaod:
+here's how to view the container that ran the workload:

 ```bash
 $ docker container ls --all